Set Yourself Free — The Guide to Being a Good Enough Woman

 Mistake #1: Putting yourself last

-We were raised in a culture that taught us that doing things for yourself is not okay.
+We were raised in a culture that taught us that doing things for ourselves is not okay.

 That putting yourself first is selfish.